bimalsharma07/Playwright-playground/README.md

-This is a simple playwright automation of a demo website.
-The repository consists of following features
-- E2E  flow of a website from adding items to the cart to purchasing a item.
+This repository showcases a complete end-to-end (E2E) automation framework for a demo website using Playwright.
+It covers the entire workflow, from adding items to the cart to purchasing them, ensuring a seamless user journey through automation.

+Features
+✅ End-to-End Web Automation

+Simulates real user interactions, from browsing products to completing purchases.

+Ensures functionality across different browsers and devices.

+✅ CI/CD Integration with GitHub Actions

--  CI/CD with actions everytime a pull request is megerd to the main and running the automated tests.
+Automatically triggers Playwright tests whenever a pull request is merged into the main branch.

--  Allure report to verify the success and failure of the automated tests run.
+Ensures continuous validation of application functionality before deployment.

+✅ Allure Report for Test Insights

+Generates detailed test execution reports to track successes and failures.

+Provides visual insights into test results for debugging and analysis.